Why should a pet owner use a pet sitter?

 How about last-minute requests?

-We’re more than happy to schedule pet care for last-minute needs, however we cannot guarantee that a sitter is going to be available on short notice, (though 99% of the time it really isn’t a problem).
+We’re more than happy to schedule pet care for last-minute (less than 24h notice regular, 72h Holiday) needs for an additional charge of $10 regular and 20% for Holiday, however we cannot guarantee that a sitter is going to be available on short notice, (though 99% of the time it really isn’t a problem).
 We also only schedule service during our regular business hours (9AM-4PM Monday through Friday).

 What services do you offer?